 Then he heard it.
 Tat tat.
 Two steps and a pause.
 He had caught their attention and dread poured over him.
 His mind told him to run.
 Get out of the tunnel.
 Escape the spiders.
 Find tipster and don’t look back.
 Warn the Kingdom.
 Warn the princess.
 Tell them an awful terror was lurking in these mountains.

 Tat tat.
 Another two steps.
-Ivo took a step backwards, and then another.
+Ivo took a step backward, and then another.
 His heart told him to stop.
 Face your fears.
 Have courage.
 Save the woman.
 His people.
 The kingdom.
 Return a hero.
 Be the man he always wanted to be.

 Tat tat tat tat tat tat.
 It was scurrying now.
 Each successive footstep got louder until it sounded like it was right around the corner.
 Ivo raised his ax and backed up against the rock wall.
 Closer and closer the scurrying came.
 It was almost upon him.
 A long slender leg covered in wiry black hair appeared.
 Then two.
 Ivo held his breath.